jdmonin/JSettlers2/doc/Readme.developer.md

 - Browse to jsettlers-2.x.xx-src/build.xml, select the "javac" task in target "compile".
 - Check the box "Link to the buildfile in the file system"
 - Hit Finish.
+- Project -> Properties
-- Project -> Properties: Resource: Text file encoding: UTF-8 -> OK
+    - Resource: Text file encoding: UTF-8
+    - Java Compiler: JDK compliance
+    	- Compliance level: 1.5
+    - OK
+    	- If eclipse asks "Build the project now?", hit Yes
 - To add the `resources` directory:
      - In the Package Explorer tree right-click the project name -> New -> Folder.
 In that dialog click Advanced, select the radio button